ufal/npfl114/exam/questions.md

 - Describe overall architecture of VGG-19 (you do not need to remember the exact number of layers/filters, but you should describe which layers are used).
 [5]

+#### Questions@:, Lecture 5 Questions
+- Describe overall architecture of ResNet.
+You do not need to remember the exact number of layers/filters, but you should draw a bottleneck block (including the applications of BatchNorms and ReLUs) and state how residual connections work when the number of channels increases.
+[10]

+- Draw the original ResNet block (including the exact positions of BatchNorms and ReLUs) and also the improved variant with full pre-activation.
+[5]

+- Compare the bottleneck block of ResNet and ResNeXt architectures (draw the latter using convolutions only, i.e., do not use grouped convolutions).
+[5]

+- Describe the CNN regularization method of networks with stochastic depth.
+[5]

+- Compare Cutout and DropBlock.
+[5]

+- Describe Squeeze and Excitation applied to a ResNet block.
+[5]

+- Draw the Mobile inverted bottleneck block (including explanation of separable convolutions, the expansion factor, exact positions of BatchNorms and ReLUs, but without describing Squeeze and excitation blocks).
+[5]

+- Assume an input image $I$ of size $H \times W$ with $C$ channels, and a convolutional kernel $K$ with size $N \times M$, stride $S$ and $O$ output channels.
+Write down (or derive) the equation of transposed convolution (or equivalently backpropagation through a convolution to its inputs).
+[5]